3 October 2007

 Editor of the book is Eiji Ohtani, Institute of Mineralogy, Petrology, and Economic Geology, Faculty of Science, Tohoku University, Sendai, Japan.

 Part 1 investigates phase transitions in silicates in Earth and planetary materials at high pressure.
 Studies address Earth's surface, including silicates found in meteorites, as well as those found in the upper mantle, transition zone, and lower mantle.
 These transformations provide a basis for understanding many of Earth's dynamic processes.

 Part 2 focuses on the role of volatiles in the mantle.
 Agents of chemical differentiation, volatiles play an important role in the generation of magma.
 Also included are studies of diamond genesis, phase relations in ice, and the controversial subject of water circulation in deep Earth.

 Part 3 examines recent advances in experimental and theoretical techniques.
 Nuclear resonant spectroscopy, single-crystal X-ray diffraction studies, multi-anvil technology, and X-ray imaging are among the techniques described.

-Individual copies of Advances in High-Pressure Mineralogy may be purchased through the Geological Society of America online bookstore or by contacting GSA Sales and Service,
+Individual copies of Advances in High-Pressure Mineralogy may be purchased through the Geological Society of America online store or by contacting GSA Sales and Service,

 Book editors of earth science journals/publications may request a review copy by contacting Jeanette Hammann at .